 According to Berkley, UC, "Performance management is an ongoing process of communication between a supervisor and an employee that occurs throughout the year, in support of accomplishing the strategic objectives of the organization.
 The communication process includes clarifying expectations, setting objectives, identifying goals, providing feedback, and reviewing results."

-At its very essence, performance management is a tool that gives managers and supervisors the means to monitor and evaluate the work of their staff.
-And no, it’s not about keeping tabs on them.
+Performance management tools give managers and supervisors the means to monitor and evaluate the work of their staff.
+But for an effective performance management system, it's not enough to keep tabs.

-Remember, it’s about “accomplishing the strategic objectives of the organization.”
+Remember, it's about "accomplishing the organization's strategic objectives."
 And since employees play a large part in that, this tool is used to help achieve that goal.

-Since “clarifying expectations” is necessary, leaders need to be sure their teams fully understand what’s expected of them on the job.
-If they don’t, job performance issues are the fault of the leader, and not the employee.
+Since "clarifying expectations" is necessary, managers must ensure their teams understand what the management expects from them.
+If they don't, job performance issues are the leader's fault, not the employee's.

-So it’s imperative that during the course of performance management all expectations must be clearly communicated.
-And not just communicated.
-It is the job of the leader to make sure they are also fully understood and agreed upon.
+Expectations must be clear during the performance management cycle.
+It is the leader's job to ensure they are also fully understood and agreed upon.

-As far as “setting objectives” and “identifying goals” go, these should be clear and easily measured.
-They could be short or long-term goals, but there should be no question as to the expected or desired outcome.
+There should be a clear plan for "setting objectives" and a tracking system for "identifying goals."
+They could be short or long-term goals, but there should be no question about the expected or desired outcome.

-Employee feedback is critical to the employee performance management system or process.
-Without it, employees are left guessing as to how they’re doing.
+Employee feedback is critical to the employee performance management process.
+Without it, employees can only guess how they're doing.
 Is their work helping the company reach its goals or not?

-Feedback needs to be specific, timely and given in a manner that will help and not hinder their performance.
-This means constant criticism isn’t the way to go.
-Leaders need to be sure to reinforce whatever an employee is doing right before outlining anything they may be doing wrong when “reviewing results.”
+Real-time feedback needs to be specific, timely, and given in a manner that will help and not hinder their performance.
+This means constant criticism isn't the way to go.
+Managers use performance conversations to reinforce whatever an employee is doing right before outlining anything they may be doing wrong when "reviewing results."

 What is Performance Management?
 It's a tool that: